artarf/googleapis-dwd/README.md

 Based on [SO answer](https://stackoverflow.com/a/60506185), which is based on [this answer](https://stackoverflow.com/a/57092533).

+You would expect that when _domain wide delegation_ is enabled for a service account, you could easily use it in _cloud functions_ to access user data from gmail, calendar, drive, etc.
+Just create new token with impersonated a user and correct scopes.
+That is not the case.
+New token must be signed with _service account_'s private key and it is not recommended to spread the key around.

+This library provides a way to call _google cloud_ to sign the new key - without any need to access the private key inside the function.

 ## Use case

-- service account with Domain-wide delegation enabled to access user data like calendar, drive, gmail, etc.
+- _service account_ with **domain wide delegation** enabled to access user data like calendar, drive, gmail, etc.
-- want to use that service account in a cloud function or cloud run
+- want to use that _service account_ in a _cloud function_ or _cloud run_ to access user data
 - do NOT want to use service account json file, because that might be a *security risk*.

 That scenario works when you test locally (with GOOGLE_APPLICATION_CREDENTIALS), but fails when deployed to the cloud.